 The estuary of the Campbell River is at the heart of the City.
 Since the Estuary Management Plan was adopted in 1996 by the City of Campbell River, many positive changes have occurred towards de-industrialization of this important habitat.
 The updated 2002 Estuary Management Plan report summarizes accomplishments to date, identifies key challenges and activities remaining, and developed a plan to continue the work of restoration of the Campbell River estuary.

 What’s next for our Heritage River?
-Continued partnerships have seen ongoing restoration of brownfield lands including the daylighting of Woodburn Creek entering into Baikie Slough.The Ministry of Environment, the Nature Trust of BC and their conservation partners are working towards the creation of the Campbell River Estuary Wildlife management Area.
-Efforts are ongoing to control invasive plant species including Scotch broom, Himalayan blackberry, yellow flag-iris and purple loosestrife.
-A number of organizations have also started to investigate the damage caused by high numbers of non-native, non-migratory Canada Geese to the estuarine system.
+Continued partnerships have seen ongoing restoration of brownfield lands including the daylighting of Woodburn Creek entering into Baikie Slough.The Ministry of Environment and Climate Change Strategy, The Nature Trust of BC and their conservation partners are also working towards the creation of a provincial Campbell River Estuary Wildlife Management Area as shown on the proposed map.
+Greenways Land Trust manages the Baikie Island maintenance contract for the City and along with dozens of volunteers tackles everything from invasive plant management, Canada Goose surveys, educational signage and native planting efforts.
+Invasive plants controlled include Scotch broom, Himalayan blackberry, yellow flag-iris and purple loosestrife.